 Anytime new processes are considered by companies, many industries are focused on how the process will be created, developed, and implemented to solve needs or pain points in the market.
 One area of focus that is often overlooked is security measures being built into the process.
-In today’s world, security and particularly cybersecurity needs to be an area of hyper-focus for any new implementation.
-You may think this mostly affects technology companies, but any businesses that collect any type of proprietary information should build security into their processes.
-Business leads should factor security into the decision-making in every department of the business including storage of customer information, HR files, accounting records, and more.
+In today’s world, security, particularly cybersecurity, needs to be an area of hyper-focus for any new implementation.
+You may think this primarily affects technology companies, but businesses that collect proprietary information should build security into their processes.
+Business leads should factor security into the decision-making in every business department, including storage of customer information, HR files, accounting records, and more.

-As has been seen in numerous headlines around the world, cybersecurity, hackers, and ransomware is becoming more prevalent.
-Even the most innocuous products and processes are utilized by taking advantage of vulnerabilities to enable these attacks.
+As has been seen in numerous headlines worldwide, cybersecurity, hackers, and ransomware are becoming more prevalent.
+Even the most innocuous products and processes are utilized by exploiting vulnerabilities to enable these attacks.
 The results of these attacks are millions of dollars in real and virtual costs to businesses in the forms of ransomware payments, lost productivity, recovery efforts, and much more.
-Companies need to assess their cybersecurity risks and make smart choices about their network infrastructure from the start based on the nature of their business and the sensitivity of the information involved.
-By focusing on security in the initial development phases, these risks can be prevented and avoided.
+Companies need to assess their cybersecurity risks and make intelligent choices about their network infrastructure from the start based on the nature of their business and the sensitivity of the information involved.
+By focusing on security in the initial development phases, these risks can be avoided.

 When companies consider implementing improvements to network infrastructure, these best practices should be utilized:

 - Restricting internal access to sensitive information

 - Limiting collection and storage of unnecessary personal information